Hugo Eckener: Head of the Zeppelin Company

 After the War, Eckener succeeded Count Ferdinand von Zeppelin, who had died on 8 March 1917.
 After considerable conflict with Zeppelin's business manager, Alfred Colsman, who wanted to replace the production of airships with production of other (and likely more profitable) products, Eckener was able to keep the Zeppelin factory at Friedrichshafen on Bodensee (Lake Constance) in Württemberg, southern Germany, from being retooled.
 Colsman left the company soon afterwards.

-The Treaty of Versailles had forbidden Germans to construct airships of the size needed to operate the profitable trans-Atlantic service that was Eckener's goal.
-However, after much skillful lobbying, he persuaded the U.S. and German governments to allow the company to build LZ 126, later rechristened the USS Los Angeles (ZR-3), for the United States Navy as part of Germany's war reparations.
-Eckener captained the airship on its delivery flight to Lakehurst, New Jersey.
+Under the Treaty of Versailles, Germany was forbidden to construct airships of the size needed to operate the profitable trans-Atlantic service that was Eckener's goal.
+However, after much skillful lobbying, Eckener persuaded the U.S. and German governments to allow the company to build LZ 126, later rechristened the USS Los Angeles (ZR-3), for the United States Navy as part of Germany's war reparations.
+In 1924, Eckener commanded the zeppelin on its delivery flight to Lakehurst, New Jersey.
 The Los Angeles became the longest-serving rigid airship ever operated by the United States Navy.